DoubleLine's Gundlach says bond market selloff nearing end

-NEW YORK Jeffrey Gundlach, head of DoubleLine Capital LP, said on Tuesday that the selloff in the bond market is likely to end in the next few weeks and that now is the time to consider buying riskier debt.
+NEW YORK, June 25 Jeffrey Gundlach, head of DoubleLine Capital LP, said on Tuesday that the selloff in the bond market is likely to end in the next few weeks and that now is the time to consider buying riskier debt.

 In an investor webcast, Gundlach characterized the selloff in the bond market as a "liquidation cycle" that will end within weeks, once the benchmark 10-year Treasury hits a high of 2.75 percent.
 In light of this, investors should consider riskier bonds, he said.